A paperwork-less guide on how to open a German bank account without an address made possible with N26 mobile bank.

 You’ll eventually require an Anmeldung for various essential reasons.

-Renting an apartment, setting up a utilities account or accessing consular services are just few instances you’ll need Anmeldung.
+Renting an apartment in Germany, applying for jobs, setting up a utilities account, filing your German tax return or accessing consular services, are just few instances you’ll need Anmeldung.

 Trying to learn German?
 We’ve tried and tested 22 FREE ways you can learn German for free!
 From the best YouTube channels and online German courses, to free German podcasts and German Netflix shows.